Roger Clarke's Web-Site

 One dimension of diversity among projects is the category of purpose, as discussed in section 2 and Table 1.
 Another way in which projects differ is their degree of embeddedness within a corporate framework.
 In the case of a standalone project, each phase and each evaluation step may need to be planned and performed as a new activity.
 At the other extremity, every phase and every step may be tightly constrained by existing corporate policies and practices, perhaps in the form of an industry standard or a proprietary process management framework imposed by or on the organisation.

 Another factor to consider in applying the model to a project is the extent to which the project is ground-breaking or novel.
-A less painstaking approach can reasonably be adopted where, on the other hand, the project falls into a well-known category, and is being conducted by a team with both expertise and experience in relation to the problem-domain, the data-sets, the data analytic techniques, the pitfalls, the stakeholders and their interests, and the project's potential impacts.
+A less painstaking approach can reasonably be adopted where the project falls into a well-known category, and is being conducted by a team with both expertise and experience in relation to the problem-domain, the data-sets, the data analytic techniques, the pitfalls, the stakeholders and their interests, and the project's potential impacts.

 The following section makes an initial contribution to the evaluation of the proposed business process.